COMFORTABLE, PERSONAL, SAFE

 FOUR DAY STAY

-A perfect-sized program for those campers wanting a camp experience without the full week commitment.
+A perfect-sized program for those campers wanting a camp experience without the full-week commitment.
 Campers arrive on Sunday and follow the same programming as overnight camp including area rotations, waterfront, and evening programs!
-Pick-up is Wednesday- see above for time.
-What’s great about this program is that if you decide you want to stay the rest of the week, you’ll be able to!
+Pick-up is Wednesday at 6:30 pm.
+What’s great about this program is that if you decide that you want to stay the rest of the week, you’ll be able to!

 OVERNIGHT EXPERIENCE